Guake/guake/README.rst

 - Lightweight
 - Simple Easy and Elegant
-- Functional
-- Powerful
-- Good Looking
 - Smooth integration of terminal into GUI
 - Appears when you call and disappear once you are done by pressing a predefined hotkey (F12 by default)
 - Compiz transparency support
+- Multi tab
+- Plenty of color palette
+- Quick Open in your favorite text editor on a click on a file name (with line number support)
-- Customizable hotkeys for tabs management, background transparency, font size,...
+- Customizable hotkeys for tabs access, reorganization, background transparency, font size,...
 - Extremely configurable
-- Plenty of color palette
 - Configure Guake startup by running a bash script when Guake starts
-- Able to run on more than one monitor
+- Multi-monitor support (open on a specified monitor, open on mouse monitor)
+- Save terminal content to file
+- Open URL to your browser

 Bugs?
 Information?
 ------------------